chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

-# Subgraph Development Masterclass - Beginner - Part 1 - ERC20
+# Subgraph Development Tutorial - Beginner - Part 1 - ERC20

 Welcome to the Beginner Level of the Subgraph Development Masterclass.
 This tutorial will guide you through the fundamentals of subgraph development using [The Graph Studio Account](https://thegraph.com/studio/), from setting up your environment to deploying your first subgraph using an ERC20 token contract as a use case.